18+ applications for university

 Whilst doing online research is great, actually visiting different universities gives you an insight into what it would really be like to study there.
-An open day is when a university opens its doors so you can visit and experience it first-hand.
 University staff and students will be on hand to tell you all about their institution and support you in deciding if it is the right place for you.

 Click here for useful open day tips